kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

 Commissioning the device
 ------------------------

-To commission the door lock device, go to the `Commissioning nRF Connect Accessory using Android CHIPTool`_ tutorial and complete the procedures described there.
+To commission the door lock device, go to the `Commissioning nRF Connect Accessory using Android CHIPTool`_ tutorial and complete the steps described there.
-As part of this tutorial, you will build and flash OpenThread RCP firmware, configure Thread Border Router, build and install `Android CHIPTool`_, commission the device, and send CHIP commands that cover `Testing`_ scenarios.
+As part of this tutorial, you will build and flash OpenThread RCP firmware, configure Thread Border Router, build and install `Android CHIPTool`_, commission the device, and send CHIP commands that cover scenarios described in the `Testing`_ section.

 In CHIP, the commissioning procedure (called rendezvous) is done over Bluetooth LE between a CHIP device and the CHIP controller, where the controller has the commissioner role.
 When the procedure is finished, the device should be equipped with all information needed to securely operate in the CHIP network.

-During the last part of the commissioning procedure, that is the provisioning operation, Thread network credentials are sent from the CHIP controller to the CHIP device.
+During the last part of the commissioning procedure (the provisioning operation), Thread network credentials are sent from the CHIP controller to the CHIP device.
 As a result, the device is able to join the Thread network and communicate with other Thread devices in the network.

 To start the commissioning procedure, the controller must get the commissioning information from the CHIP device.